 Snow squalls, however, are more intense snow showers and the most common, according to Myers.

-Snow squalls come off the Great Lakes before they freeze, with the cold air picking up moisture that can produce very heavy snow in lake areas and further inland, according to Myers.
+Snow squalls come off the Great Lakes before they freeze, with the cold air picking up moisture that can produce very heavy snow in lake areas and farther inland, according to Myers.

 Brief, intense weather is typically accompanied by strong, gusty winds and may produce "significant" accumulations.